 The fallacy is the idea that you can predict disaster risk by looking at the bumps and wiggles in current results. […] To see the disaster coming, you had to have looked beyond the data about flight bumpiness— beyond the professionalism of the staff—and really think, “Does it make any sense to have people riding in a gondola, strapped to a giant sack of flammable hydrogen gas?” […] What happened to the Hindenburg that night was not a surprisingly large bump.
 It was a design flaw.

+We suffered from the smooth-sailing fallacy.
 It’s a wonder the explosion wasn’t even bigger.